WildQuoll/ImprovedLaneConnections/README.md

 		  ![](Docs/LFR-good.jpg)
 		  ![](Docs/LFR-bad.jpg)

-		  > The setup on the left is preferred, as it avoids creation of a Left+Forward+Right IN lane.
+		  > The first setup is preferred, as it avoids creation of a Left+Forward+Right IN lane.

 		* avoid IN lanes with mixed Left+Forward or Left+Right direction,

 	      ![](Docs/LF-good.jpg)
           ![](Docs/LF-bad.jpg)

-		  > The setup on the left is preferred, as it avoids creation of a Left+Forward IN lane.
+		  > The first setup is preferred, as it avoids creation of a Left+Forward IN lane.

 		* avoid IN lanes with mixed Forward+Right direction,

 	      ![](Docs/FR-good.jpg)
           ![](Docs/FR-bad.jpg)

-		  > The setup on the left is preferred, as it avoids creation of a Forward+Right IN lane.
+		  > The first setup is preferred, as it avoids creation of a Forward+Right IN lane.
 Also, according to a rule mentioned earlier, the extra forward OUT lane is assigned to the leftmost IN lane.

 		* maximise the number of IN lanes which allow Forward direction,

 		  ![](Docs/fwd-good.jpg)
 		  ![](Docs/fwd-bad.jpg)

-		  > The setup on the left is preferred, as there are more forward IN lanes.
+		  > The first setup is preferred, as there are more forward IN lanes.

 		* equalise the number of IN-OUT connections in the same direction across all IN lanes.

 		  ![](Docs/4+1-good.jpg)
           ![](Docs/4+1-also-bad.jpg)

-		  > The setup on the left is preferred, as the forward OUT lanes are more evenly distributes between the two IN lanes.
+		  > The first setup is preferred, as the forward OUT lanes are more evenly distributes between the two IN lanes.

 ## 3.3 – More lanes in than out
 ### 3.3.1 – N-to-1 junctions